 Why remove half the seeds?

 You may read the recipe and wonder why I say to throw away half of the seeds of the jalapenos and keep the rest.
 I found that I got a decent amount of heat from only using half of the seeds from the particular jalapenos I was using, but if you like it really spicy, or if the peppers you’re using are more mild, use more seeds or supplement with cayenne for a spicier hot sauce, by all means.

 Adding ramp bulbs

 If you have some ramp bulbs laying around too, they add great flavor to this, but I don’t include them in the formal recipe since the point is to focus on the leaves.
 If you want to use whole ramps in this, add a few tablespoons of chopped bulbs to the jalapenos when you toss them with the salt and sugar before fermenting.

 Feel free to experiment, is your sriracha too spicy for you?
 Add some more pureed ramp greens.
 Do you like it sweeter?
 Add some more sugar/sweetener.
 Want it even rampier?
 Again, add more pureed ramp greens, just remember to adjust the seasoning for salt and sugar at the end.

 Fermenting in a vacuum sealed bag

-Useful for a clean, scent-free ferment, which is good if you have a husband or wife who may not want to smell your projects in the kitchen.
-Put the jalapeno mash in a vacuum bag, press out some air, and seal without using the suction.
+While you can do this in a jar, I often use a vacuum bag, which is useful for a clean, scent-free ferment-good if you have a husband or wife who may not want to smell your projects in the kitchen.
+To do it, put the jalapeno mash in a vacuum bag, press out some air, and seal without using the suction.
 Put the bag in a cupboard or counter and check on it, when it starts to inflate, you know it’s fermenting, using this method you can also ferment the ramp sriracha for longer as there is no outside air, but you may have to cut off a corner of the bag and burp it to release carbon dioxide once or twice during the process.

 Green Ramp Sriracha